-Back-end protection Disables direct access to most back-end resources, except those in the exceptions lists.
+Back-end Disables direct access to most back-end resources, except those in the exceptions lists.
 It is generally recommended to turn it on to enhance the protection of your site.

-Back-end directories where file type This is a list of back-end directories (that is, subdirectories of your site's administrator directory) where you expect media files to be present.
+Back-endThis is a list of back-end directories (that is, subdirectories of your site's administrator directory)directorieswhere you expect media files to be present.
 Place one directory on each line.
 Subdirectories of those directories are automatically added to the exceptions list without having to explicitly list them here.
 You can add more lines using the + buttons.
 You can remove a line using the - button.